-- 4. Remove the kingpin bushing / seal driver. - 5.
+- Use the kingpin bushing driver to install the kingpin bushing into the steering knuckle bore, see Figure 9-29.
+Continue installation until the kingpin bushing is flush with the machined surface of the steering knuckle. - 4.
+Remove the kingpin bushing / seal driver. - 5.
 Install the kingpin bushing and seal installer / remover tools. - 6.
-Continue driving the kingpin bushing into the steering knuckle until it is flush with the bottom of kingpin seal bore, see Figures 9-35 and 9-36. - 7.
-Repeat Steps for the remaining kingpin bushing. - 8.
+Continue driving the kingpin bushing into the steering knuckle until it is flush with the bottom of kingpin seal bore, see Figures 9-30 and 9-31. - 7.
+Repeat steps for the remaining kingpin bushing. - 8.
 Ream the bushings, see Kingpin Bushing Reaming in this section.